I will admit, shipmates, that I have often struggled to embrace the concept of the Culture, as presented in several of Iain M. Banks’ novels.

 Additionally, in the liberal wet-dream that is the Culture, the NHS, instead of being asset-stripped and dismantled (as we all know it must be), runs rampant.
 Free of charge to those it serves, it has eradicated all disease, illness and discomfort, handing out massive dongs to anyone who wants one.

-For deviance is the norm in Banks’ hedonistic civilisation.
-People are equipped with enormous, souped-up sex organs, and engage in marathon humping sessions.
+For indeed sexual deviance is the norm in Banks’ hedonistic civilisation.
+People are equipped with enormous, souped-up sex organs, and they engage in marathon humping sessions.
 Citizens of the Culture change gender without a second thought.
-Now some of you may think this would be a bit if a laugh, but would you really want live on some debauched General Systems Vehicle surrounded by louche lady-boys and sweating trannies?
+Now some of you may think this would be a bit if a laugh, but would you really want live on a General Systems Vehicle surrounded by lady-boys and man-girls?

 But now I am horrified to confirm that we are one step closer to living in this pinko dystopia.

 The BBC has today reported on the reluctance of elderly Japanese to welcome helper robots into their homes: